Dan M. Rooney: Rooney rule

 Much like his father, Rooney was an advocate for minorities in the NFL.
 Under Rooney (along with head coach Chuck Noll), the Steelers made waves with giving a starting role to quarterback Joe Gilliam, who was black.

-His involvement with working with young minorities did not end with Gillam.
+His involvement with working with young minorities did not end with Gilliam.
 Rooney spearheaded the implementation of the Rooney rule, of which he is the namesake.
 The rule states all NFL teams must interview a minority candidate for a vacant coaching position.
 The Rooney rule went into effect after the 2003 NFL season after concerns were raised about the lack of minority head coaches in the NFL.
 At the time, the league had very few minority coaches despite a significant number of minority players.
 The Rooney Rule was designed to encourage teams to provide equal opportunities for all candidates, aiming to increase the representation of minorities in coaching and executive positions.
 Over the years, the rule has been amended and expanded to include requirements for interviews for coordinator and other senior positions.